This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Pumpkin Spice French Toast: Mix a spoonful of pumpkin purée and a dash of pumpkin spice into the egg mixture.
+• Pumpkin Spice: Mix a spoonful of pumpkin purée and a dash of pumpkin spice into the egg mixture.
 The warm spices complement the rich pumpkin flavor.

-• Mocha French Toast: Stir in 1/8 teaspoon instant coffee and 1/4 teaspoon cocoa powder for a subtle mocha flavor.
+• Mocha Variation: Stir in 1/8 teaspoon instant coffee and 1/4 teaspoon cocoa powder for a subtle mocha flavor.
 Finish with a dusting of powdered sugar for a hint of sweetness.

-• Savory Herb and Cheese French Toast: Add grated cheese and finely chopped herbs like chives or parsley for a savory option.
+• Herb and Cheese: Add grated cheese and finely chopped herbs like chives or parsley for a savory option.

-• Gingerbread French Toast: Blend in a touch of molasses, ground ginger, and nutmeg for a gingerbread-inspired flavor—great for the holiday season!
+• Gingerbread Version: Blend in a touch of molasses, ground ginger, and nutmeg for a gingerbread-inspired flavor—great for the holiday season!

 How To Make French Toast For One

-These photos and instructions are here to help you visualize how to make a single serving of French toast.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These step-by-step photos show how to make single serving French toast.
+See the recipe card below for full ingredients and instructions.

 milk, egg, and spices mixed together in a bowl.